comeon-group/comeon-gamelove-assignment/README.md

 ## More info

-We encourage you to use Spring Boot in this test: [Spring Boot](https://spring.io/projects/spring-boot)
+We encourage you to use [Spring Boot](https://spring.io/projects/spring-boot) in this test.

 ## Found a bug?